-The AMES program offers three paths for a structured curriculum — 1) the Joint Major, 2) the Concentration in Asian Studies, and 3) the Concentration in Islamic Civilizations and Cultures.
+The AMES department offers three paths for a structured curriculum — 1) the Joint Major, 2) the Concentration in Asian Studies, and 3) the Concentration in Islamic Civilizations and Cultures.

 - The Joint Major: Available through history, religious studies, Chinese, Japanese, Arabic and art history, this program allows you to learn a discipline and go deeper in-depth in Asian or Middle East-related courses.
 You will write a single Senior Exercise for both departments.

 - Asian Studies Concentration: An interdisciplinary concentration complements your major — whatever it may be — from biology to drama.
 It allows you to bring together a set of courses on Asia and/or the Middle East and participate in the senior seminar (AMES 490)

 - Islamic Civilizations and Cultures Concentration: This interdisciplinary Concentration is designed for students studying the Islamicate world, broadly speaking, i.e., cultures and countries that have been strongly influenced by Islam and Muslim cultures.
 Whether your interests are contemporary or historical, see the following courses.

 Participate in the Asian and Middle East Studies Community

 Join AMES faculty and other AMES students for speakers, cultural programming, and intellectually engaged conversations.
 We sponsor and co-sponsor events for the whole campus, including Diwali celebrations in the Fall, Lunar New Year in the winter, and Holi in the spring.
 We invite speakers through the James P. Storer Fund to enrich the whole campus.

-The Asian and Middle East Studies program encourages study abroad and endorses a variety of programs in Asia and the Middle East.
+The Department of Asian and Middle East Studies encourages study abroad and endorses a variety of programs in Asia and the Middle East.
 You will have a chance in our classes prepare for your Study Abroad program before you go and to incorporate your experiences when you return.

 See the Kenyon Career Network for internships and externships in Asia and the Middle East.
 Also consider applying for a Fulbright, a Critical Language Fellowship, a Luce Scholarship, the JET program teaching English in Japan, or the Schwarzman scholarship to study business in China.